Eximchain/SoftwareUpgrade/README.md

 Upgrade command line parameters
 ==

-* -debug Specifies debug mode.
-When this is specified, more debug information go into the debug log.
+* -debug Specifies debug mode - true|false, when this is specified, more debug information go into the debug log.
 * -debug-log logfilename - specifies the name of the debug log to write to.
-* -disable-file-verification - disables source file existence verification.
+* -disable-file-verification - true|false, disables source file existence verification.
-* -disable-target-dir-verification - disables target directory existence verification.
+* -disable-target-dir-verification - true|false, disables target directory existence verification.
-* -dry-run - Enables testing mode, doesn't perform actual action, but starts and stops the software running on remote nodes
+* -dry-run - true|false, enables testing mode, doesn't perform actual action, but starts and stops the software running on remote nodes
 * -failed-nodes - Specifies the filename to load/save nodes that failed to upgrade.
 * -json jsonfilename - specifies the name of the JSON configuration file to read from.
 This must always be present.
 * -mode - Specifies the operating mode - add, delete-rollback, resume-upgrade, rollback, upgrade (default: upgrade)